 This scenic foothills town on U.S. Highway 52 has a downtown so charming you could say it’s straight out of central casting.
 (Mayberry fans certainly would.)
 There are at least half a dozen B&Bs and small inns to choose from in the area, but Heart & Soul Bed and Breakfast is right on Main Street.
-The gracious century-old home has five guest rooms, each decorated differently: One is inspired by a luxury Pullman sleeping car; another features the colors of the Crystal Coast.
+The gracious century-old home has six guest rooms, each decorated differently: One is inspired by a luxury Pullman sleeping car; another features the colors of the Crystal Coast.
 Breakfast is a highlight.

 618 North Main Street, Mount Airy, NC 27030